endurodave/DelegateMQ/docs/DETAILS.md

 `MulticastDelegate<>` is a delegate container accepting multiple delegates.

-`MultcastDelegateSafe<>` is a thread-safe container accepting multiple delegates.
+`MulticastDelegateSafe<>` is a thread-safe container accepting multiple delegates.
 Always use the thread-safe version if multiple threads access the container instance.

 ## Synchronous Delegates